BerserkingIdiot/flatland_quick_start_ros1/README.md

 source devel/setup.bash
 ```

 **Important Note**: Every time you open a new terminal to run ROS code from within your workspace, you must first source ROS's _setup.bash_ script and your workspace's own _setup.bash_.
-You can do this by running these commands:
+The command to source ROS's _setup.bash_ is already being automatically run, if you added it to _~/.bashrc_, as indicated in the _ROS Installation_ section.
+In order to avoid having to source the setup.bash of the workspace everytime a new terminal is opened, similarly to what was done for sourcing ROS's setup.bash, the source command can be added to the .bashrc file:
 ```
-source /opt/ros/noetic/setup.bash
+echo "source ~/ros_workspace/devel/setup.bash" >> ~/.bashrc
-source devel/setup.bash
+source ~/.bashrc
 ```

 ### Flatland Setup